-Health Services in the Adams Center is staffed by a registered nurse to assist Austin College students in meeting their health needs.
+Health Services in Adams Center is staffed by a registered nurse to assist Austin College students in meeting their health needs.
 There is no charge for office visits with the nurse.
-Local physicians conduct medical clinics in the Adams Center.
-Specialties include family medicine, dermatology and GYN.
+Local physicians conduct medical clinics in Adams Center.
+Specialties include family medicine, dermatology, and GYN.
 There is a small charge for physician appointment.
 The physician clinic schedule is available on the Austin College website.
 Students are responsible for the cost of any prescription medications, laboratory, x-ray, or other outpatient services ordered.

-Health Form Policy: The health forms packet is sent after the admission deposit is paid and must be completed and returned to the Adams Center, Suite 61629, prior to matriculation for new or returning students.
+Health Form Policy: The health forms packet is sent after the admission deposit is paid and must be completed and returned to Adams Center, Suite 61629, by July 1 for new or returning students.
 This packet includes the following:

 - Comprehensive Student Health and Disability Form

-- Documentation of a physical exam completed during the previous year
+- Documentation of a Physical Exam completed during the previous year

-- Documentation of the required immunizations, including proof meningitis vaccination and a negative TB test within one year of entry (if positive TB test, confirmation of negative chest x-ray or treatment is required).
+- Documentation of the Required Immunizations, including proof of meningitis vaccination and a negative TB test within one year of entry (if positive TB test, confirmation of negative chest x-ray or treatment is required).

-- Family and personal health history
+- Family and Personal Health History

 - Authorization

 - Insurance Waiver

 - Insurance Brochure